Z1mmyNeutron/theLuckyOnes/client/README.md

 -update navbar to include logo
 -restyle the cards to be scrollable and move across the page -begin design for version 2.0
--Photo for design logo / maybe animation?
+    -About page - make div classes and split with photos -Photo for design logo / maybe animation?
 -Make contact page work
 -make mobile version
--Make more themes and figure out how to add the button to somewhere where it won't be ugly

-Scripts for src:
+-Make more themes and figure out how to add the button to somewhere where it won't be ugly Scripts for src:

 ### `npm start`